AdnanJoraid/MyMovies/README.md

 # MyMovies
-iOS application that utilizies UIKit, and the IMDB API for displaying popular list of movies.
+iOS application that utilizes UIKit, and the IMDB API for displaying popular list of movies.
+The iOS application made in UIKit programatically

 # Support
 Application supports dark and light modes